CSCI4160U/project-1-rajiv/PROJECT1/INSTRUCTIONS.md

 4. In the `Enemy Movement` script component, drag the `Player` game object into the "Player" value for the component (This is what the Enemy will follow and try to defeat).
 Set Movement Speed to 1.
 Set Hostile Radius to 7.
 You can adjust the values of these fields if you want.

+## Adding Treasure Chests

+TODO

-## In-Game Menus / Interfaces
+## In-Game Menus / Interfaces Customization

 Each `Player` prefab has a built-in `InGameMenus` in it.
 You will see a bunch of the menus layered on top of each other.
 In Game Mode, they will only be shown if the `Player` toggles them.

-### Pause Menu Customization

-TODO

-### Death Screen Customization

-TODO

 ### Heads Up Display (HUD)

 - Within the `UserInterface` folder, locate the prefab called `HUD` and drag it into the Scene Hierarchy.

 If you want to see the rest of the scene more easily, make the `InGameMenus` game object inactive.

+**Note:** Make sure to check this box before going into Game Mode.

 ![inactive](./INSTRUCTION_images/InGameMenusInterfaces/inactive.PNG)